 For example, we worked with a gay writer to chronicle his trip to Triangle Inn Palm Springs, a clothing-optional, men-only resort.
 The personal account showcased the resort while also creating an emotional connection between the writer and reader.

 A first-hand, immersive story like this shows commitment to prioritizing diversity and inclusion while also inspiring people to visit your destination.
-A recent panel from Destination Analysts highlighted this key point about normalizing travel experiences and lifting up authentic diverse voices through representative storytelling.

 Market to Travel Intents